jvermaas/vmd-packaging-instructions/README.md

 git checkout -b main --track origin/main
 ```

-There are *going* to be things we need to edit here.
+There are *going* to be things we might want to edit here.
 Start with `debian/control`, which helpfully lists the build-dependencies for building VMD and its plugins.
 This the build-dependencies here are why we installed all those packages above.
 Change the maintainer (line 4) and move on.
 If you make your own changes to the VMD source, you'd note them in `debian/changelog`.